TS-7553-V2-Sandbox

 - ↑ 2.0 2.1 Enabled with En.
 XBee USB#.

-- ↑ On PCB revision D and below, this signal a no connect.
+- ↑ On PCB revision D and below, this signal is a no connect.
 This is used by some newer radios to indicate boot status, which can be read on revision E and above.

 P1 Pin Header